idosdba/gettingandcleaningdata/README.md

 1. Extracts a certain number of variables from the "merged" data set for "extracted" data set, which forms the basis for "tidy" data set.
 Refer to "Choice of extracted measurements" for explanation on how I made this selection of variables forming the "extracted" data set.
 1. Modifies the column names from the original to make them more human readable.
+Refer to "Choice of variable names" for explanation of the new names.
 1. Calculates averages (mean) on the extracted data set for each subject and each activity.
 1. Generates a tidy data set that contains averages (calculated above) for the extracted measures for a subject and activity.

 ###Output

-1. Generates a "tidy" data set with averages of each extracted variable for each activity and each subject.
+* Generates a tidy data set with averages of each extracted variable for each activity and each subject.
 The generated file is "UCI_tidy_dataset.csv" and is located in the working directory.

+###Choice of variable names
+The original variables had characters that were not very suitable for processing and human readability.
+So changed the names as per following.
+- Changed to lower case
+- Removed "-" character
+- Removed "()"
+- Removed the digits and space and the beginning
+- Changed "-" to "."

+For example: the variable name "1 tBodyAcc-mean()-X" changed to "tbodyacc.mean.x"

+After calculating the averages in the tidy data set, the variable names are changed to enclose them as in "avg(variablename)".
+So, the average of tbodyacc.mean.x for each subject and each activity is represented by variable "avg(tbodyacc.mean.x)"

 ###Choice of extracted measurements
 - I decided to limit the "extracted" data set measurements to "raw" data variables only.
 The file "features_info.txt"